fernandommota/addin-numeric-br/README.md

 * Usage
- - In your table Component, insert the propertie Column Types the value 'numericBR'
+ - In your table Component, insert the propertie "Column Types" the value 'numericBR'

 That's it!